 About Zone 9 Blueberries

 Then there are the highbush blueberries.
 They require winter’s cold temps.
 Most highbush varieties grow in colder climates, but there are southern varieties that work well as blueberry bushes for zone 9 gardeners.
-These southern highbush varieties grow in zones 7-10 and grow upright to heights of between 5-6 feet (1.5-1.8 m.).
+These southern highbush varieties grow in zones 7 to 10 and grow upright to heights of between 5 and 6 feet (1.5-2 m.).

-The earliest ripening southern highbush varieties ripen around 4-6 weeks earlier than the earliest rabbiteye types of berry.
+The earliest ripening southern highbush varieties ripen around four to six weeks earlier than the earliest rabbiteye types of berries.
 Both types of hot weather blueberry plants need another plant for cross pollination.
 That is, you need another southern highbush to pollinate a southern highbush and another rabbiteye to pollinate a rabbiteye.

 All blueberries like their soil acidic.
 They have fine surface roots that you should avoid disturbing when cultivating around them.
 They need full sun, well-draining soil and consistent irrigation for the best fruit production.